dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 ## The Business Question

-In any digital commerce business, a small percentage of customers typically drive a disproportionate share of revenue.
-But without segmentation, every customer looks the same in a database: just another row in the Customer table.
+In any digital commerce business, a small percentage of customers typically drives a disproportionate share of revenue.
+But without segmentation, every customer looks the same in a database.

 **The core question:** Who are our highest-value customers, how should we segment our customer base by lifetime value, and what does each segment tell us about retention risk and revenue concentration?